About us

 ARTUS today

 ARTUS is France’s oldest running university theater!
-During our 30th anniversary party in 1993, Colette Weil herself declared, “Without a doubt, (ARTUS) owes this longevity to the strength of its executive team and the dedication and passion of its members, but above all to its unwavering commitment to faithfulness.”
+At our 30th anniversary party in 1993, Colette Weil herself declared, “Without a doubt, (ARTUS) owes this longevity to the strength of its executive team and the dedication and passion of its members, but above all to its unwavering commitment to faithfulness.”

 We offer around five to seven shows a year, but that’s not all!
 We also have training workshops led by professionals in make-up, stagecraft, and much more.
 ARTUS also takes part in campus life by putting on a variety of events each year.